What is Single Touch Payroll?

 To ensure the accuracy & reliability of information, Silver Peacock used public information on ATO platforms with the hope of assisting you gain a better understanding about STP, your obligations in order for you to be compliant with the ATO.

-The Australian Taxation Office (ATO) have introduced a new way of reporting taxation and superannuation information to the ATO.
+The Australian Taxation Office (ATO) has introduced a new way of reporting taxation and superannuation information to the ATO.
 This new system is called STP.

 Who will this apply to?
 And how often will the reporting occur?